As you may have guessed, LLCs must be registered with the Secretary of State department in order to provide that protection.

 How Do I Reserve a Business Name in Illinois?

 A business name reservation can be made by mail through the Office of the Secretary of State.
-A $25 filing fee needs to be attached to your Application to Reserve a Name Form that can be downloaded from the Illinois Secretary of State official website.
-The name reservation process takes up to three weeks, and the reservation can be made for up to 90 days before someone else can reserve the name.
+A $25 filing fee needs to be attached to your Application to Reserve a Name Form that can be downloaded from the Illinois Secretary of State's official website.

 Are Articles of Organization Public Record in Illinois?